 3. Check the batteries

-One of the most common causes for issues with thermostats is the battery running out or being faulty.
+One of the most common causes of issues with thermostats is the battery running out or being faulty.
 Honeywell thermostats are no exception.
 Faulty batteries could be causing your thermostat’s screen to go blank and unresponsive.
 You can usually tell that the batteries are the root cause of the problem if the screen is flickering, fading, or turned off completely.

 Most thermostats are powered by the HVAC system, but they still have batteries in case of a power outage.
 Perhaps your thermostat is entirely battery-operated.
 In that case, the thermostat relies on batteries only and it won’t work if the batteries are faulty.